Features vs. Benefits vs. Outcomes — Leverage All Three to Boost Your Sales

 In the second description, the benefits and outcomes make up nearly half the copy.
 You get a much better sense of what to expect and how well this program can solve your immediate and long-term challenges.

 Product and service descriptions are one of many ways to share features, benefits, and outcomes in your communications.
-Presented as a bullet point list, features and benefits work great for a side-by-side comparison between your offer and the competition’s.
-Using benefits to encourage membership sign-ups works well.
+Presented as a bulleted list, features and benefits work great for a side-by-side comparison between your offer and the competition.
+Highlighting benefits is essential when promoting memberships.
 Donation requests centered around outcomes can significantly boost response.
 Outcomes are also an important component of a strong positioning statement.